cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 .. note:: When you use **-setenv** for PATH, the value you provide is concatenated at the beginning of the current PATH value.
 This way you can force T-Coffee to use a specific version of an aligner.

-CPU Control
+CPU control
 -----------
 Multithreading
 ^^^^^^^^^^^^^^
 - **-multi_core** (usage:**-multi_core=templates_jobs_relax_msa**/default=0)

-Specifies that the steps of T-Coffee that should be multithreaded; by default all relevant steps are parallelized:
+Specifies that T-Coffee  should be multithreaded or ot; by default all relevant steps are parallelized.
   - template: fetch the templates in a parallel way
   - jobs: compute the library
   - relax: extend the library in a parallel way